 Predictive Churn, and any machine learning model, is only as good as the data available to the model.
 It also is highly dependent on having certain volumes of data to work with.
 This means that users may encounter some error messages, or low Prediction Quality, as they’re getting to know this new feature.

-This error message appears when your churn definition is too limiting and return too few Churned users.
+This error message appears when your churn definition is too limiting and returns too few Churned users.

 To fix this, you will need to change either the number of days and/or actions that define churn to capture more users.
 Make sure you are using

 Note that while Predictive Churn is turned on at a company level, some App Groups may not have enough users to build predictions.
 The typical recommendation is to have at least 500k MAU to guarantee there will be enough.

 When building out your Prediction Audience to fine-tune the kind of use you want your model trained against, you might encounter this message notifying you your Prediction Audience has too few users: